What is a dog in heat?

 A season will normally last around 2-4 weeks, although they will only tend to bleed for 7-10 days.
 However, they are fertile throughout this period and so should be separated from entire male dogs to avoid an unwanted pregnancy.
 If you are not intending to breed from your dog then it is best to get her spayed, as this also has additional health benefits as well as preventing seasons and pregnancies.

-What are the signs of heat?
+What are the signs of heat in a dog?

 Hormonal changes during heat result in various signs, including swelling of the vulva (usually a couple of days before the bleeding starts), bleeding, licking of the genital area and urinating more frequently.
 There may also be behavioural changes, such as being overly friendly with other dogs, mounting and roaming.
 Some bitches may become anxious and nervous, while others may appear more domineering.